Porter County in World War ICasualties of World War I from Porter County . . . .

 Burial: Crown Hill Cemetery in Indianapolis, Indiana

-Rank and Service Unit: US Navy
+Rank and Service Unit: United States Navy

 Cause of Death: Influenza